fresheneesz/bip-efficient-bitcoin-vaults/bbv/bip-beforeblockverify.md

 This BIP proposes a new script opcode, OP_BEFOREBLOCKVERIFY which can be used to mark a spend path only valid before a certain number of blocks after the output was created.
 The extension has applications for efficient bitcoin vaults, atomic swaps, escrows, among other things.

-This could either be activated using a tapscript OP_SUCCESSx opcode or less efficiently as a traditional OP_NOPx opcode.
+This can be activated using a tapscript OP_SUCCESSx opcode.

 ### Motivation

-* Improved Succinct Atomic Swap, where only one transaction per chain is required to complete a swap, without needing any indefinite watching of the chain and without requiring backup of state other than a seed.
-* Cheaper escrows that are half as expensive as current escrow options

 OP_BBV can be used to make numerous kinds of transactions either:

-1. more efficient, generally by reducing two transactions into 1,
+1. more efficient, generally by reducing two transactions to one, for example:
 2. more robust, for example by constraining the time a watcher needs to watch the blockchain (eg with Succinct Atomic Swaps).

-Efficient Wallet Vaults, Time-limited Escrows, and Expiring Payments are all the case 1 type, and Improved Succinct Atomic Swap is of type 2.
+Examples where OP_BBV makes things more efficient:

+* Efficient Wallet Vaults
+* Cheaper time-limited escrows that are half as expensive as current escrow options.
+* Cheaper and simpler expiring Payments that allow a recipient to spend money for a limited period of time before reverting back to ownership by the sender.

+Example where OP_BBV makes things more robust:

+* Improved Succinct Atomic Swap, without needing any indefinite watching of the chain and without requiring backup of state other than a seed.

 #### Efficient Wallet Vaults

-* Half as expensive as wallet vaults using OP_CHECKTEMPLATEVERIFY.
-If one day most on-chain transactions are from wallet vaults to lightning nodes (or vice versa), this could potentially reduce on-chain traffic by nearly 25%.

-The primary motivation for this opcode is to create efficient wallet vaults.
-See the *Motivation* section in the [parent BIP](README.md).
+The primary motivation for this opcode is to create efficient wallet vaults that are half as expensive as wallet vaults using OP_CHECKTEMPLATEVERIFY.
+See the *Motivation* section in the [parent BIP](../README.md).
 In short, without some ability for spend-paths to expire, there is fundamentally no way to structure wallet vaults such that spending can be done in a single step.
+If one day most on-chain transactions are from wallet vaults to lightning nodes (or vice versa), OP_BBV could potentially reduce on-chain traffic by nearly 25%.

 #### Improved Succinct Atomic Swap

-* Simplified backup properties.
-* No need for indefinite chain watching.

 [Ruben Somsen's SAS](https://gist.github.com/RubenSomsen/8853a66a64825716f51b409be528355f) uses a pre-signing mechanism using adaptor signatures where a cross-chain atomic swap can be  completed with a single on-chain transaction on each chain.
 However, this mechanism requires one of the actors to watch the blockchain for a cheating attempt, so they can prevent the cheating attempt from succeeding.